Alkaline Trio: Crimson and Agony & Irony (2005–2008)

 Alkaline Trio released their fifth studio album on Vagrant Records, titled Crimson, on May 24, 2005, which featured the single "Time to Waste."
 The single for this song also included bonus tracks produced by Squirtgun and Common Rider bassist Mass Giorgini.
 The tracks "Mercy Me" and "Burn" have also been released as singles from the album.

 In December 2005, a dual-disc special edition re-release of Crimson hit store shelves.
 This album features the original cut of Crimson released earlier in the year, while the 2nd disc has demo and acoustic/live versions of some of the songs.
 Additionally, an enhanced version of the lyrics and liner notes are available for download with personal messages from the band members on the history and/or inspiration(s) behind the songs.

 In September 2006, Patent Pending, the debut album by Matt Skiba's side project Heavens was released.
 The band consisted of Skiba on guitar and vocals, and Josiah Steinbrick (of hardcore punk outfit F-Minus) on bass.
 On the album, the duo were joined by The Mars Volta's Isaiah "Ikey" Owens on organ and Matthew Compton on drums and percussion.
 Skiba was playing with Heavens during a short tour in the fall of 2006.

 In October 2006, it was announced that Alkaline Trio had signed with V2 Records.
 On January 12, 2007, the North America branch of the label announced that they were undergoing restructuring to focus on their back catalogue and digital distribution.
 As a result, their employees were let go and their roster of artists left as free agents.

-January 30, 2007 marked the release of Remains an album of B-sides, rarities and live performances.
+January 30, 2007, marked the release of Remains an album of B-sides, rarities and live performances.
 An accompanying DVD contained performances from The Occult Roots Tour and all the band's music videos to date.
 This marked the end of their association with Vagrant Records.

 During late May 2007 the band began listing Epic Records as its label on their MySpace.

+On April 4, 2008, "In Vein" was made available for streaming through the band's Myspace profile.

+On April 7, the album's title Agony & Irony and track listing was revealed.